protocol-fuzzing/edhoc-fuzzer/README.md

 EDHOC-Fuzzer is a protocol state fuzzer of EDHOC clients and servers.
 It is built upon [ProtocolState-Fuzzer](https://github.com/protocol-fuzzing/protocol-state-fuzzer).

-EDHOC-Fuzzer supports the following functionality for a protocol-specific client or server implementation:
+EDHOC-Fuzzer supports the following functionality for an EDHOC client or server implementation:

 1. Learning the state machine model of the implementation.
 2. Testing the implementation by executing test input sequences.